mblasiak/CrowdMovmentSimulation/README.md

 # CrowdMovmentSimulation
-  Simple real-time agent based simulation of crowd movment.
+  Simple real-time agent-based simulation of crowd movement.

  ## Implemented models:
-  * Discrete preprocessed shorthets path agent movement
+  * Discrete preprocessed shortest path agent movement
   * Discrete gradient based agent movement

 ## What do you need?
-  * System supporting OpenGL (Almost any now a days)
+  * System supporting OpenGL (Almost any nowadays)
   * Python interpreter

 ## Getting Started
-  1.Clone repository to youre machine ' git clone repository_url '
+  1. Clone repository to your machine

+     git clone repository_url

-  2.Install required python packages
+  2. Install required python packages

+      pip install -r requirements.txt

-  3.You should be ready to go now! run main.py from projrct root
+  3. You should be ready to go now! run gradient_main.py from project root (Linux)

+     ./gradient_main.py

 ## Project Goal
-  Goal of the project was to showcase and test diffrent methods of crowd simulation.
-We wanted to implement few diffrent methods compere one to anpther and at the end compere the simulation with real world crowd behaviour.
+  The goal of the project was to showcase and test different methods of crowd simulation.
+We wanted to implement few different methods, compare one to another and at the end compare them with real-world crowd behavior.

 ## Result
-  * For now there are two diffrent discrete simulation methds implemented, presenting difffent aprouch to the subject.
+  * Now there are two different discrete simulation methods implemented, presenting a different approach to the subject.
-  * Both methods are really qucik.
+  * Both methods are really quick.
-  * Gradient based model gave much more belivble results as far as the agent bhaviur goes.
+  * Gradient-based model gave much more believable results as far as the agent behavior goes.
-  * Worth noting is that model paramters have a huge impact on simulation results.
+  * Worth noting is model parameters have a huge impact on simulation results.

 ## Future
-  Project is in constatant development.
+  The project is in constant development.
   We plan to:
-  * Do more testing with diffrent parameters
+  * Do more testing with different parameters
-  * Improve the presentation ascpect of simulation
+  * Improve the presentation aspects
-  * Opitmize simulations and visulisation speed
+  * Optimize simulations and visualization speed
   * Add GUI with tools for easier testing
   * Add map creator
-  * Add diffrent simulation models (We are specially intrested in adding a contiunues model)
+  * Add different simulation models (We are especially interested in adding a continuous model)

 ### Built Using
   * PyOpenGL